Bella Hadid Embarrassing Nipple Show Amidst Selena Gomez & The Weeknd Controversy

-One must feel sorry for Bella Hadid after she had an embarrassing show off her nipple while enjoying a night out in Paris just one day after her ex-boyfriend, The Weeknd was spotted snogging new beau Selena Gomez.
-Bella’s left nipple was caught making a break for open air after the 20-year-old model had a slight wardrobe malfunction on January 20 of this year.
+One must feel sorry for Bella Hadid after she had an embarrassing show of her nipple while enjoying a night out in Paris just one day after her ex-boyfriend, The Weeknd, was spotted snogging new girlfriend Selena Gomez.
+Bella’s left nipple was caught making a break for open air after the 20-year-old model had a slight wardrobe malfunction on January 20.
 The incident could easily have been avoided had the model decided to use some double-sided tape to fasten her jacket over the exposed nipple.
 Bella was spotted out and about in Paris wearing a sheer cover only with an unzipped jacket.

-Bella, who was cavorting with Keeping Up With The Kardashians star and friend, Kendall Jenner, who took the initiative to cover her nipples in her sheen top with strategically placed star-shaped pasties.
+Bella, who was cavorting with Keeping Up With the Kardashians star and friend, Kendall Jenner, who took the initiative to cover her nipples in her sheen top with strategically placed star-shaped pasties.
 The nip slip could not have come at a more inappropriate time for the young model.
-Her exposure happening just one day after the embarrassing news broke of her ex and his new girl’s romantic roof top evening in Panorama City, California.
+Her exposure happening just one day after the embarrassing news broke of her ex and his new girl’s romantic rooftop evening in Panorama City, California.
 Photos of the two love birds, obtained by TMZ, showed the two sharing a passionate embrace.

 WHOA, new photos show Selena Gomez and the Weeknd kissing: https://t.co/DPpqamTPrJ pic.twitter.com/2NzIARwTtE